 He runs his own website, and does his own show.
 He used to work at ESPN, Fox Sports 1, and wrote for Outkick the Coverage with Clay Travis for a while, so he’s always got great guests on.

-Did I mention he’s got almost a 70% winning percentage picking against the spread this year?
+Did I mention he had almost a 70% winning percentage picking against the spread in 2017?
 Yeah… pretty remarkable.